aktin/broker/broker-server/README-HL7-FHIR-API.md

 Specification for a HL7 FHIR API for basic request broker and federated query execution operations.

-A request is wrapped in a `Task` resource.
+A request always represented as a `Task` resource.
 E.g.
 ```xml
 <Task>
 	<status value="draft"/><!-- see supported status values below -->